hkaiopen/Kakeya-ID/README.md

 | 4D | 24×24×24×24 | **1** | ~0.0003% | **100%** | Single‑point Kakeya set |
 | 5D | 12×12×12×12×12 | **1** | ~0.0004% | **100%** | Ultimate compression |

-The five‑dimensional result—a single grid point that still intersects a unit segment in every tested direction—is the ultimate compressed state of a discrete Kakeya set.
+The five‑dimensional result—a single grid point that still intersects a unit segment in every tested direction—is the ultimate compressed state of a discrete Kakeya set. *Note: This single-point phenomenon relies on periodic boundary conditions and the dense orbits of irrational directions on the discrete torus; it is not claimed to exist in continuous Euclidean space.*

 ---